AminTahseen/AminTahseen/README.md

 ### Hello World, I'm Amin

-## A Quick Learner & An Application Developer
+## A Quick Learner & An Software Developer

 - I did my bachelors in computer science in the year 2020.
 - I work on projects related to mobile app development and web app development.